Frequently asked questions

 How is the levy rate determined?

 The levy rate is actuarially assessed.
 From 1 July 2005 to 31 December 2012, the levy rate was 2% of ordinary wages.
 The Board must appoint an Actuary at least every 2 years to investigate the adequacy of the levy rate among other things.
-The actuary undertakes an investigation using a set of specific formulae based on the results of industry study which included identification of the number of employers, the number of workers, ordinary wages, how many workers might be eligible to claim a long service leave entitlement and other factors.
+The actuary undertakes an investigation using a set of specific formulae based on the results of industry study which include identification of the number of employers, the number of workers, ordinary wages, how many workers might be eligible to claim a long service leave entitlement and other factors.
 After the Board receives the actuary's report it makes a recommendation to the Minister.
 The Queensland Government then determines a suitable levy rate based on the Board's recommendation(s).

 In response to actuarial advice indicating that the Scheme is in a sound financial position, the levy rate has been reduced for service accrued during the following periods:

 - 2% 1 July 2005 - 31 Dec 2012

 - 1.7% 1 January 2013 - 30 June 2015

 - 1.3% 1 July 2015 - 30 June 2016

 - 1% from 1 July 2016

 One of my workers believes their annual statement may not be correct.
 What do I need to do?